julius-gun/docling_page_wise_pdf_converter/README.md

     ```

     The converted files and an `images` folder (containing extracted images) will be saved in the `output_directory`.

-3.  **Using the GUI (`pdf_converter_gui.py`):**

-    For users who prefer a graphical interface, a simple GUI script `pdf_converter_gui.py` is provided.

-    **To run the GUI:**

-    Navigate to the root directory of the `pdf_converter_package` in your terminal and run:

-    ```bash
-    python interactive_pdf_converter.py
-    ```

-    The script will:

-    *   Open a file dialog prompting you to select one or more PDF files for conversion.
-    *   After selecting files, it will open a directory dialog asking you to choose an output directory.
-    *   Once you've selected the output directory, the conversion process will start for each selected PDF file, converting them to all supported formats and saving the output in the chosen directory.
-    *   Conversion progress and completion will be logged in the console.

 4.  **Getting Page Content in Plain Text:**